 Each week of your semester will focus on a different subject taught by a different teacher.
 Both the class subjects and teachers are prayerfully chosen to fit within the Luke 2:52 framework of teaching on wisdom, stature, and favor with God and man.
 Students will be learning everything from how the book of Proverbs speaks to life’s daily rhythms to how to become a nurturing spouse.

 An average daily schedule is presented below: 8am-9am Bible Study 9am-9:10am Break 9:10am-11am Class 11am-11:10am Break 11:10am-1pm Class 1pm-2pm Lunch Break 2pm-6pm Work Study (optional) *Students will have weekends off.

 Every Thursday students will leave the campus for a Weekly Adventure.
 These outings are organized and facilitated by the week’s teacher in order to give students a chance to better apply the week’s subject.
 This could be discussing Personal Finances with a Financial Advisor at a local bank to discussing communication skills while rock-climbing in the Sierra Nevadas.

 The last week and a half of your semester will be spent on a Grand Adventure in order to broaden the perspectives and understanding of our students.
 The destination of these Grand Adventures are subject to the Discipleship 2:52 Staff's prayers and discretion but can be either national or international trips.
 Examples of potential Grand Adventures include:

 Ecuador Mountaineering & Service The White Rim Trail Holy Land Expedition Backpacking Yosemite

 There will be multiple Events scattered throughout the semester, some of which are fun outings for the students and staff such as exploring national parks or seeing a movie.
 Other events are focused on creating a worshipful environment, not only for our students, but also for our community.
-These Worship Events will be listed on our website for any and all to join.

 What will I be paying?